hassanzohdy/mongez-react-atom/README.md

  */
 export type Atom = {
   /**
-   * Atom unique name, set by the user
+   * Atom unique key, set by the user
    */
-  name: string;
+  key: string;

   /**
    * Atom default value, set by the user